6 takeaways from Trump's pointedly partisan address to Congress

 But those changes have been loudly and strongly opposed by many others, including independents.
 In the latest NPR/PBS News/Marist poll, independents gave Trump just a 34% approval rating and Musk and DOGE a 34% favorability rating.
 Two-thirds said they think Trump is moving too fast to make changes to the federal government without considering the impact.

-2. It was a very partisan speech, most appealing to MAGA supporters.
+2. It was a very partisan speech, mostly appealing to MAGA supporters.

 Americans are about split on the direction Trump is moving the country, the poll found, but this was not a speech that sought to reach across the aisle and expand those numbers.
 Quite the opposite.